REVENTOR-EU/easy-calendar-appointment-booking/readme.txt

 = How do I display the booking form? =

-Use the shortcode [eab_booking_form] to display the booking form on any page or post.
+Use the shortcode [easy_calendar_appointment_booking] to display the booking form on any page or post.

 = Can I customize the available time slots? =